 Sec.
 17b-342-2.
-Services covered under the [connecticut home care program for elders] CHCPE

-The following services are available to elders who are determined eligible for the [Connecticut Home Care Program] CHCPE either under the criteria for the Medicaid Waiver portion or the state-funded portion of the program.
-These services are also covered under fee-for-service and the assisted living services component of the program.
+Services covered under the connecticut home care program for elders service and the assisted living services component of the program.
 The amount of services available or allowed shall be based on the category of service or service package level assessed in accordance with sections 17b-342-1 to section 17b-342-3, inclusive, of the Regulations of Connecticut State Agencies and shall be documented in the approved plan of care.